WestDRI/wgpages/content/python202302/python-14-xarray.md

 ## Climate and forecast (CF) NetCDF convention in spherical geometry

 So far we've been working with datasets in Cartesian coordinates.
-How about spherical geometry -- how do we initialize and store a dataset in spherical coordinates (longitude - latitude - elevation)?
-Very easy: define these coordinates and your data arrays on top, put everything into an xarray dataset, and then specify the following units:
+How about spherical geometry -- how do we initialize and store a dataset in spherical coordinates (`lon` - `lat` - `elevation`)?
+It turns out this is very easy:
+1. define these coordinates and your data arrays on top of these coordinates,
+1. put everything into an xarray dataset, and
+1. finally specify the following units:

 ```py
 ds.lat.attrs["units"] = "degrees_north"   # this line is important to adhere to CF convention